Centrifugal force: Time derivatives in a rotating frame

 where × denotes the vector cross product.
 In other words, the rate of change of P in the stationary frame is the sum of its apparent rate of change in the rotating frame and a rate of rotation ω × P attributable to the motion of the rotating frame.
 The vector ω has magnitude ω equal to the rate of rotation and is directed along the axis of rotation according to the right-hand rule.

 Acceleration

 Newton's law of motion for a particle of mass m written in vector form is:

 where F is the vector sum of the physical forces applied to the particle and a is the absolute acceleration (that is, acceleration in an inertial frame) of the particle, given by:

-where r is the position vector of the particle.
+where r is the position vector of the particle (not to be confused with radius, as used above.)